If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 John Muir joined President Theodore Roosevelt for 3 nights of camping in Yosemite National Park in 1903.
 The first night was spent in Mariposa Grove of Giant Sequoias near Giant Grizzly.

-That trip inspired President Roosevelt to later expand his efforts which lead to creating more national parks, national monuments, wildlife refugees and forests.
+That trip inspired President Roosevelt to expand his efforts, which led to the creating of more national parks, national monuments, wildlife refuges, and forests.

 When Can You Camp at Mariposa Grove?

-Campers at Mariposa Grove are required to have a wilderness permit and can only stay above the Clothespin tree in the park.
+Campers at Mariposa Grove require a wilderness permit and can only stay above the Clothespin tree in the park.

 What is the Biggest Threat to a Sequoia Tree?